-\begin{definition} A landscape $R$ is an \emph{upper river} if \begin{itemize} \item every triangle of $R$ meets at most two others and \item every interior edge of $R$ is a fall for $\tau^R$. \end{itemize} For an example, see \reffig{River}(0).
+\begin{definition} Suppose that $R$ is a landscape with finitely many triangles.
+We call $R$ an \emph{upper river} if \begin{itemize} \item every triangle of $R$ meets at most two others and \item every interior edge of $R$ is a fall for $\tau^R$. \end{itemize} For an example, see \reffig{River}(0).
 Note that the flows equip $\tau^R$ with a consistent orientation.
-We call the first triangle of $R$ the \emph{source} of the river.
-We call the final edge of $R$ the \emph{mouth} of the river.
-The number of triangles in $R$ is its \emph{length} and is denoted $\ell(R)$.
-Lower rivers are defined using $\tau_L$. \end{definition}
+The first triangle of $R$ is the \emph{source} of the river.
+The final edge of $R$ is the \emph{mouth} of the river.
+We use $\ell(R)$ to denote the number of triangles in $R$.
+This is the \emph{length} of $R$.

-\begin{definition} A finite union of tetrahedra $C \subset \cover{\calT}$ is a \emph{continent} if \begin{itemize} \item any pair of tetrahedra in $C$ are connected by a path in $C$ transverse to the two-skeleton of $C$ and \item $\bdy C$ is the union of a pair of landscapes $L$ and $L'$, called \emph{upper} and \emph{lower} respectively, meeting only along edges with dihedral angle zero in $C$. \end{itemize} The last property says that $\bdy L = \bdy L'$.
-We call this common boundary the \emph{coast} of $C$.
-Our convention is that $L$ is above $C$ and $L'$ is below. \end{definition}